Vehicle license plates of the United States: State-specific examples

 Delaware uses plates that start with S for state owned vehicles and CY for county owned vehicles.
 Older versions spelled out State Owned or County Owned but have largely disappeared from use.
 Fire trucks get a white plate with red numbers starting with EV.
 Police cars get standard number plates however the registration sticker is slightly different (in the days of color coded stickers, the color patterns were inverted for police cars).
 Both regular and police vehicles owned by the Delaware River and Bay Authority (a joint agency with New Jersey) use standard Delaware license plates for most vehicles in both states.

+In Indiana.
+Police vehicles will have a white license plate with a badge to the left with “POLICE” written at the bottom.
+Municipality owned vehicles will have a blue plate with “MUNICIPAL” written at the bottom.
+These plates along with some trailers do not expire.
+In some examples, Government owned or police civilian cars will have a standard passenger plate but will not have an expiration date or sticker in the top corners.
+Tractor-Trailers can order a company specific license plate with the company's name at the bottom or a logo on the left hand side.

 General registration license plates

 Many states issue special plates to automobile dealers, auto repair shops, farms, and construction contractors, which are not tied to any particular vehicle.
 These users typically have many more vehicles on the premises than on the public streets, and it would not be practical to register and insure each individual vehicle.
 As a result, they hold a number of "floating" registrations that enable them to legally drive multiple vehicles on the public streets.
 States typically have rules about who is eligible and how the plates may be used, and may impose record keeping and audit requirements.

 In every state, auto dealers are allowed to place a special dealer registration plate on a vehicle that the dealer is holding for sale or resale.
 Most states do not allow the use of dealer plates on vehicles that have already been sold.
 Most states allow dealer plates to be used only by a dealership owner, officer, or employee, or by a customer who is test driving an automobile.
 Most states do not allow dealer plates to be used by anyone who is not affiliated with the dealership.
 In addition, dealer plates are not allowed to be used as a way to avoid payment of sales tax on the purchase of a vehicle.